-Segment 5 -- Spiritual "muscles" to be strengthened in therapy generosity morality renunciation wisdom effort tolerance truth strong determination loving kindness equanimity
+Segment 5 -- Spiritual "muscles" to be strengthened in therapy generosity morality renunciation wisdom effort tolerance truth strong determination loving kindness equanimity gratitude courage forgiveness serenity

 Instruction to Therapist: In this segment, you will introduce clients to the "parami", which you will define as the spiritual muscles necessary to weaken the addict self and strengthen clients' spiritual self.
 Parami is an ancient Pali word that is usually translated into English as perfection or spiritual quality.
 In the Buddhist tradition, the paramis are the ten qualities to be developed by someone on a spiritual path - they are: generosity, morality, renunciation, wisdom, effort, tolerance, truth, strong determination, loving kindness, and equanimity.
+In the 12-session version of 3-S therapy, four additional qualities were added to the usual ten to reflect the themes of the four additional sessions developed specifically for clients living with HIV/AIDS - these four additional qualities of the spiritual self are: gratitude, courage, forgiveness, and serenity.
 You will be assigning one or two spiritual qualities to clients each week as part of their at-home spiritual training program, which will be covered in the next segment.
 In this segment, however, you need only review the list of spiritual qualities briefly, defining any that might be difficult to understand, and show clients where they are written in the Client Workbook, as they will need to refer to them often during the therapy.
 Explain that these spiritual qualities are spiritual muscles that they already have; they may be weak right now because of addiction, but they can be strengthened with commitment and training.
 This will provide an excellent segue to the next segment of this session, which is the experiential component during which clients will begin to strengthen each of their spiritual muscles, beginning, in this session, with strong determination.

 Example of therapist script: The last thing I want to tell you about the therapy is that you will be learning how to strengthen your spiritual muscles.
 We think of your spiritual muscles as the spiritual qualities that each of us has available to us as part of our spiritual nature, but often don't use.
 My job, as your 'spiritual' coach, is to help you strengthen yours.
 [Note to therapist: It is important to emphasize that client's spiritual nature and its qualities already exist, and that therapy is to help client uncover and strengthen them.]
-We will be working from a list of 10 spiritual qualities.
+We will be working from a list of 14 spiritual qualities.
 The entire list is provided in your 3-S journal.
 I am going to be assigning one or two spiritual qualities each week for you to practice between sessions.
 Today, I am going to be assigning you the quality - strong determination - to work on until our next session.
 It is already clear to me that you have that quality, otherwise you wouldn't be here, right!
 So it exists in you, just like all these other wonderful qualities on the list, we just have to dig it out from under the heavy weight of the addict self and put it to work for you on your spiritual path.
 I'm going to show you what I mean next.